Iqbalfachry19/MythosAI/README.md

 **AI Creative Partner Suite — Multimodal Storytelling + Media RAG Platform**

+Problem:
+Novice digital storytellers, narrative content creators, and scriptwriters frequently experience severe writer's block when trying to develop raw premises into complex plotlines and consistent fictional worlds.
+This struggle is heavily compounded during the pre-production phase, where drafting storyboards and sourcing matching visual or audio references is completely fragmented across multiple platforms.
+Because this asset-hunting process is highly manual and slow, creators constantly lose their initial creative momentum and the core emotional essence of their stories along the way.

 MythosAI has three core features:

 1. **Story Generator** — takes a raw premise and produces scenes, shot lists, storyboard images, and ambient audio.